Cloud startup Box edges toward 2013 IPO

-SAN FRANCISCO (Reuters) - Box, one of the top prospects in Silicon Valley’s pipeline following Facebook’s imminent IPO, has added three leadership positions as the company enters a critical expansion phase ahead of a public offering targeted for mid- to late-2013.
+SAN FRANCISCO, May 10 (Reuters) - Box, one of the top prospects in Silicon Valley’s pipeline following Facebook’s imminent IPO, has added three leadership positions as the company enters a critical expansion phase ahead of a public offering targeted for mid- to late-2013.

 CEO Aaron Levie - who started Box in 2005 as a dorm room project at the University of Southern California until investor Mark Cuban convinced him to drop out and focus on it full time - ruled out an IPO this year, but said the company was bringing in executives with experience at public companies.